home-assistant/home-assistant.io/source/_integrations/hangouts.markdown

 * In the cookie list, double click on the value for the `oauth_code` cookie to select it, and copy the value.
 This is the authorization code

 <div class='note'>
 You can't write messages to yourself or get notifications in a group, if "you" write the message.
-The best way is to create a new Google Hangouts account for this integration.<br>
+The best way is to create a new Google Chat account for this integration.<br>
 <br>
 If you secured your account with 2-factor authentication: Only verification by app or SMS are supported.
 There is no support for verification by prompt on your phone.<br>
 <br>